luanpersini/tests-node-backend-tests-using-jest-typescript/README.md

 End-to-end tests are focused in testing a entire process flow.

-In APIs, that consist in making a request and getting the expected response depending in the scenario tested.
+In APIs, that consist in making a request and getting the expected response depending in the usecase tested.

 E2E tests should cover all business rules and all validations.
-The business rules are usually in the usecases (services) and the validations in the controller.
+The business rules are usually located in the usecases (services) or command handlers, while the validations may be found the controllers and sometimes inside a domain entity.
+Its wise to test / pay attention to every **return** , **throw** inside those files.

-Most of the business rules test scenarios are **returns** and **throws** in the usecase.

 Example: